w3c/wai-website/pages/about/groups/agwg.md

 The group is chartered until October 2025.

-To learn about the group’s current focus, scope and deliverables, see the [AG Working Group Charter](https://www.w3.org/WAI/GL/charter).
+To learn about the group’s focus, scope and deliverables, see the [AG Working Group Charter](https://www.w3.org/WAI/GL/charter).

-The group's work is partly funded by the [WAI Core 2015 Project](https://www.w3.org/WAI/about/projects/wai-core-2015/).
-It does not necessarily reflect the views or policies of the funders.

 ## Current work